 Diagnosis is based on

 Detailed history-it includes signs, symptoms and any associated risk factors

-Physical examination-It includes complete clinical respiratory examination along with examination of other systems.
+Physical examination-It includes complete clinical respiratory examination along with an examination of other systems.

 - Best Lung Cancer Hospital in India